Summary of the Current status/situation

 Message for the day

-Showing the clean energy way forward for Japan can be found in Greenpeace’s energy scenario: http://www.greenpeace.org/japan/Global/japan/pdf/er_report.pdf; the summary is available here: http://www.greenpeace.org/japan/Global/japan/pdf/er_summary_eng.pdf
+Spread the word about the clean energy way for Japan in Greenpeace’s energy scenario: http://www.greenpeace.org/japan/Global/japan/pdf/er_report.pdf; the summary is available here: http://www.greenpeace.org/japan/Global/japan/pdf/er_summary_eng.pdf

 About the authorPaul Horsman